wkh237/react-native-fetch-blob/README.md

 **Download Notification and Visibiliy in Download App (Android Only)**

-If you want to download success notification or make the stored file visible like the above.
+If you want to download notification or make the stored file visible like the above.
 You have to add some options to `config`.

 ```js
 RNFetchBlob.config({